 “While we have been able to reopen most of our properties since that time, we are still facing significant restrictions on our business, and visitation levels remain well below pre-pandemic levels,” said Strow in an email on Tuesday.

-Casinos in the state must follow the Pennsylvania Gaming Control Board COVID-19 Casino Reopening Protocols.
-It details the minimum safety and health-related requirements that are mandatory before reopening.
+Casinos in the state must follow the Pennsylvania Gaming Control Board (PGCB) COVID-19 Casino Reopening Protocols.
+They detail the minimum safety and health-related requirements that are mandatory before reopening.

 Some key points include:

 - There must be markings on the floor to promote social distancing.